sahib/brig/docs/tutorial/remotes.rst

 Until now, all our operations were tied only to our local computer.
 But ``brig`` is a synchronization tool and that would be hardly very useful without supporting other peers.
-We call other peers »remotes« similar to the slang used in the ``git`` world.
+We call other peers »remotes« similar to the term used in the ``git`` world.

-Every remote possesses two things that identifies him:
+A remote consists of three things:

 - **A human readable name:** This name can be choose by the user and can take pretty much any form, but we recommend to sticking for a form that resembles